|Full name||Suzanna Arundhati Roy Britannica|

 - Arundhati grew up in Kerala and was very much influenced by her mother, Mary, who was a lifetime campaigner for women’s rights and the founder of a prominent school.

-- At the age of 16, she left home and enrolled in an architecture college in Delhi where she met architect Gerard da Cunha.
+- At the age of 16, she left home and enrolled in an architecture college in Delhi where she met an architect named Gerard da Cunha.
 The two lived together in Delhi, and then Goa, and then broke up.

 - She returned to Delhi and started working at the National Institute of Urban Affairs.